bakeyeon/leetcode-log/README.md

 ## Weekly Plan

-📌 Starting with a goal of solving 2 problems a day for a month — just to build the habit.
+📌 Starting with a goal of solving 2 easy problems a day for a month to build the habit.
 (Apr 2025)

 | Day            | Plan                                      |
 |----------------|-------------------------------------------|